roblav96/ios-runtime-docs/native-libs/CocoaPods.md

 pod 'AFNetworking'
 ```

-Running `$ pod install` pulls the two pods but will not generate module maps for them.
+Running `$ pod install` pulls the two pods but does not generate module maps for them.
 If you want to use these libraries, you need to add the following module maps in the file `platforms/ios/module.modulemap`:
 ```
 module AFNetworking {
   umbrella "Pods/Headers/Public/AFNetworking"